code-ultron/DeepD3_ROI/README.md

 ### Train DeepD3 on your own dataset

-We have prepared a Jupyter notebook `Training_deepd3.ipynb` in the folder `examples`.
+We have prepared a Jupyter notebook `Training_deepd3.ipynb` in the folder `scripts`.
 Follow the instructions to train your own deep neural network for DeepD3 use.
 Steps we follow below:
 * Import all necessary libraries.
 This includes TensorFlow and other related packages.
 * Specify the paths for your training and validation datasets and prepare your datasets.